1950 NCAA tennis championships

-The 1950 NCAA Tennis Championships were the 5th annual tournaments to determine the national champions of NCAA men's singles, doubles, and team collegiate tennis in the United States.
+The 1950 NCAA tennis championships were the fifth annual tournaments hosted by the National Collegiate Athletic Association to determine the national champions of men's singles, doubles, and team collegiate tennis among its members in the United States.

 UCLA was awarded the team championship, the Bruins' first title.
 UCLA finished six points ahead of California and USC (11–5).

 Host site

 This year's tournaments were hosted by the University of Texas at Austin in Austin, Texas.

 Team scoring

 Until 1977, the men's team championship was determined by points awarded based on individual performances in the singles and doubles events.